Riley Gaines: 2024–present

 In February 2025, the United States Department of Health and Human Services (HHS) launched a webpage on women's health that included videos featuring Gaines discussing her involvement with Executive Order 14201, which conditions federal funding on compliance with policies restricting participation of transgender girls in girls' sports programs.

-In June 2025, gymnast Simone Biles made a social media post on X calling Gaines "truly sick" and a "straight up sore loser" due to her advocacy against the participation of trans women in women's sports.
+Several outlets have noted that Gaines's activism often includes publicly targeting and insulting transgender individuals, including high school and middle school athletes, on social media to her 1.6 million followers.
+In June 2025, gymnast Simone Biles responded to one of these instances on X, calling Gaines "truly sick" and a "straight up sore loser" due to her advocacy against the participation of trans women in women's sports.
 Biles wrote that Gaines should "bully someone your own size, which would ironically be a male."
 Gaines replied that she found Biles's comments "so disappointing" and accused her of body shaming.
 Biles later posted an apology, saying that she should not have gotten "personal" with Gaines, and that she believes the current sports system does not adequately balance competitive equity with inclusion.

-An August 2025 profile in The New York Times noted that Gaines's activism often includes publicly targeting and insulting transgender individuals, including teenage athletes, on social media to her 1.5 million followers.
-It further explained that Gaines' position is that sports is a gateway to invalidating the wider womanhood of transgender women, with Gaines quoted as saying "The gender ideology movement is a house of cards, and I believe it's lying on that sports issue (...)
+Gaines's wider position has been expressed several times as being that sports is a gateway to invalidating the wider womanhood and public acceptance of transgender women, with Gaines quoted as saying "The gender ideology movement is a house of cards, and I believe it's lying on that sports issue (...)
 This will be the card that makes all of it crumble."

+In a January 2026 video on Instagram, Gaines praised the actions of ICE agents in detaining the five-year old Liam Conejo Ramos.
+Gaines warned her followers, "Do not let compassion, or what you believe to be compassion, cloud you or suspend you from thinking critically."
+In June 2026, Gaines was the signatory of a petition to criminalize abortion from the moment of fertilization.